tjsantangelo/WGS-workflows/README.md

 ##

 ### Need SRA data but can't code?
-search "SRA" @ usegalaxy.org and looke for one of the following tools:
+search "SRA" @ usegalaxy.org and look for one of the following tools:
 - **Download and Extract Reads in FASTQ** format from NCBI SRA
 - **Faster Download and Extract Reads in FASTQ** format from NCBI SRA
 - **Download and Extract Reads in BAM** format from NCBI SRA